Urinary Incontinence After Treatment for Prostate Cancer

 - A cystoscopy may also be done to look at the urethra, the anastomosis (the area where the bladder is put back together with the urethra after the prostate is removed during surgery), and the bladder.
 After these tests, your provider will go over the results with you, and together you can decide what treatment would be best.

 What are the surgeries for incontinence?

 There are three main types of surgery for men who have incontinence after an RP:

 - Male perineal sling procedures are done in the operating room under anesthesia.
 A small incision is made in your perineum (the area between the scrotum and anus).
 A strip of mesh is placed under the urethra and is used to elevate and slightly press on the urethra.
 You will be asked to limit your activity for 4-6 weeks after surgery to allow the sling to scar into place so it does not move after the procedure.
-There is little discomfort or pain after the procedure.
-Success tends to be best in men with minimal to moderate incontinence (1-3 pads per day).
-Side effects can be bleeding, skin or mesh infection, pain, erosion into the urethra (rare), inability to urinate (rare), and no improvement in continence.
+There is little pain after the procedure.
+Success tends to be best in men with slight to moderate incontinence (1-3 pads per day).
+Side effects can be:

-Treatment for prostate cancer and the side effect of incontinence can be a challenge.
-Talk to your provider about the possible side effects of surgery and radiation.
+Treatment for prostate cancer and the side effects of incontinence can be a challenge.
+Talk to your provider about the side effects of surgery and radiation.
 If you have incontinence after treatments, talk to your urologist about your options.

 Comiter, C.V. & Speed, J. (2021).
 Urinary incontinence after prostate treatment.
 UpToDate. https://www.uptodate.com/contents/urinary-incontinence-after-prostate-treatment